 - Guest post on industry-related websites

-- Monitor your competitor’s backlinks with backlink monitoring software and replicate them
+- Monitor your competitor’s backlinks with backlink monitoring software and replicate them (check out the Best SEO tools guide)

 - Submit your site to online directories that are related to your industry (make sure these are not low quality, spammy sites or they will hurt your ranking potential)